-In 2014 we changed our vision for the school to "Knowing Every Child - Inspiring Every Mind".
+Our vision for the school is "Knowing Every Child - Inspiring Every Mind - Achieving Every Day".
 It is our personal challenge to make sure we get to know every family too.
 By working alongside you, we know we are more likely to succeed to help, support, challenge and inspire your child.
 We are looking forward to what lies ahead for the children and the rest of the family here at Herne and to forging a successful partnership with all parents and carers.